jonelo/jAdapterForNativeTTS/README.md

 ```
 ### Maven

-Please stay tuned for Maven.
+Please stay tuned for an artifact on Maven Central.

 ### CLI with TUI
 For demonstration purposes, you can also call the Text User Interface (see also Main.java):